-You contribute 5% to the Basic Plan and the university provides a 10% contribution on earnings up to \$345,000.
-Since you cannot reach the \$23,000 limit just by contributing your 5% to the Basic Plan, you need to make extra contributions to an SRA if you want to defer the maximum amount allowable.
+You contribute 5% to the Basic Plan and the university provides a 10% contribution on earnings up to \$350,000.
+Since you cannot reach the \$23,500 limit just by contributing your 5% to the Basic Plan, you need to make extra contributions to a 403(b) SRA if you want to defer the maximum amount allowable.